SimpleITK/SimpleITK/docs/source/IO.rst

 Just like there are numerous IOs for images, there are several for transforms, including TxtTransformIO, MINCTransformIO, HDF5TransformIO, and MatlabTransformIO (although this list can be extended as well).
+These support a variety of file formats, including .txt, .tfm, .xfm, .hdf and .mat.

+Because of their size, displacement fields may require more careful attention.
-These support a variety of file formats, including .txt, .tfm, .mat, and .xfm.
-A displacement field, such as one stored in a DisplacementFieldTransform object, can also be saved as an image (.nrrd, .nhdr, .mha, .mhd, .nii, .nii.gz).
+To save a displacement field we recommend using one of the binary transformation file formats (e.g. .hdf, .mat).
+Saving it in a text based format results in significantly larger files and longer IO runtimes.
+Another option is to save the displacement field found in a DisplacementFieldTransform object as an image (.nrrd, .nhdr, .mha, .mhd, .nii, .nii.gz).

-Take an example of a transformation written to and read from a file in Python:
+Take for example of a transformation written to and read from a file in Python:

 .. code-block :: python